ngadiyar93/ngadiyar93.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: This page features some of my projects that can be publicly shared.
+The links point to YouTube videos of my presentation on these projects.
 nav: true
 nav_order: 2
 display_categories: [work, fun]